Melkrewi/Schisto_project/README.md

 ## Identifying_the_Z_candidates_Sjap
 The script for identifying and generating a fasta file with the the S. japonicum Z-candidates from the male transcriptome we assembled as described in the [Transcriptome_Assemblies/Male_Sjap_transcriptome](https://github.com/Melkrewi/Schisto_project/tree/main/Transcriptome_Assemblies/Male_Sjap_transcriptome) folder.
 ## Strata Identification
+Detailed description of the strata identification, along with the scripts and input files can be found [here](https://github.com/Melkrewi/Schisto_project/tree/main/Strata_identification)
 ## Fst_Analysis

 * We downloaded whole genome sequencing data of [22 S. japonicum individual Miracidia samples (PRJNA650045)](https://github.com/Melkrewi/Schisto_project/blob/main/Fst_Analysis/Miracidia_samples.txt).